-Wade is a responsible steward of the taxpayers’ money, accurately accounting for and properly handling over $600 million each year.
-As the county’s chief real estate tax collector and investment officer, he manages a $220 million investment portfolio, which has earned nearly $50 million in interest for the county’s general fund since he took office.
+In his role as county treasurer, Wade is a responsible steward of the taxpayers’ money, accurately accounting for and properly handling over $600 million each year.
+As the county’s chief investment officer, he manages a $220 million investment portfolio, which has earned nearly $65 million in interest for the county’s general fund since he took office.

-Under Wade’s leadership, the Treasurer’s office has developed a number of programs to help move the community forward.
-His office purchased bonds from the County Commissioners to provide the initial financing for the construction of Toledo’s Huntington Arena.
-He created a linked deposit program through which 42 local small businesses have received nearly $5.2 million in low-interest loans, creating or retaining 396 jobs since 2007.
+Under Wade’s leadership, the Treasurer’s office purchased bonds to provide the initial financing for the construction of Toledo’s Huntington Arena.
+He has used the county’s investment portfolio to support the Port Authority’s job-creation efforts, and he created a linked deposit program through which 42 local small businesses have received nearly $5.2 million in low-interest loans, creating or retaining 396 jobs since 2007.

 Wade has twice been a member of the Electoral College, serving as a presidential elector from Ohio during both the 2008 and 2012 presidential elections.

 Wade graduated with a bachelor’s degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism and Performing Arts.
 He received a master’s degree in public policy from the University of Michigan in 1996.

 In addition to serving as Treasurer, Wade is also an adjunct professor at Lourdes University, where he teaches a night course in Urban Studies.